-The New York Times bestselling author of Mrs. Lincoln’s Dressmakerreveals Mary Todd Lincoln’s very public social and political contest with Kate Chase Sprague in this astute and lively novel of the politics of state—set against the backdrop of Civil War Era Washington.
+The New York Times bestselling author of Mrs. Lincoln’s Sisters and Mrs. Lincoln’s Dressmakerreveals Mary Todd Lincoln’s very public social and political contest with Kate Chase Sprague in this astute and lively novel of the politics of state—set against the backdrop of Civil War Era Washington.

 Beautiful, intelligent, regal, and entrancing, young Kate Chase Sprague stepped into the role of establishing her thrice-widowed father, Salmon P. Chase, in Washington society as a Lincoln cabinet member and as a future presidential candidate.
 For her efforts, The Washington Star declared her “the most brilliant woman of her day.
 None outshone her.”